FGRibreau/spm/README.md

 # sbti

-sbt, but like npm, because npm-style is simply better :trollface:

 > I just want to bootstrap a scala project and install my deps for God's sake.
 > — 01/02/2015